-For a child who is not making adequate progress, despite a period of support(2 terms at least) at School Action Plus, and in agreement with the parents/carers, the school may request the LEA to make a statutory assessment in order to determine whether it is necessary to make a Statement of Special Educational Needs.
+For a child who is not making adequate progress, and in agreement with the parents/carers, the school may request the LA to make a statutory assessment: Education Health and Care Assessment.

-The school is required to submit evidence to the LEA whose weekly Moderation of Assessments Panel makes a judgment about whether or not the child's need can continue to be met from the resources normally available to the school.
-This judgment will be made using the LEA's current Criteria for making a statutory assessment.
+The school is required to submit evidence to the LA whose weekly Moderation of Assessments Panel makes a judgment about whether or not the child's needs can continue to be met from the resources normally available to the school.
+This judgment will be made using the LA's current criteria for making a statutory assessment.

 Planning, provision, monitoring and review processes continue as before while awaiting the outcome of the request.